aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-design/powerpoint-fonts/font-substitution/_index.md

 ---

-{{% alert color="primary" %}}

-Aspose.Slides now allow replacing any given font in presentation with the new font.
-It allows replacing the font both explicitly or by setting font replacement rules.
-In this article, we will see the examples of explicit font substitution as well as rule-based font substitution.

-{{% /alert %}}

-## **Replace Fonts Explicitly inside Presentation**
-To replace the fonts using explicit replacement, following steps are used:

-1. Load the desired presentation.
-1. Load the font that is to replace inside the presentation.
-1. Load the replacing font.
-1. Replace the fonts.
-1. Write the modified presentation as a PPTX file.

-The implementation of the above steps is given below.

-{{< gist "aspose-slides" "a1b0b7f99c2b44d84c6d" "Examples-src-main-java-com-aspose-slides-examples-Text-ReplacingFontsExplicitlyInsidePresentation-ReplacingFontsExplicitlyInsidePresentation.java" >}}
-## **Rule Based Fonts Replacement inside Presentation**
-To replace the fonts by setting some rules of replacement, following steps are used:

-1. Load the desired presentation.
-1. Load the font that is to replace inside the presentation.
-1. Load the replacing font.
-1. Add a rule for replacement.
-1. Add the rule to presentation font replacement rule collection.
-1. Generate the slide image to observe the effect.

-## **Replace Fonts Explicitly**
-To replace the fonts using explicit replacement, following steps are used:

-1. Load the desired presentation.
-1. Load the font that is to replace inside the presentation.
-1. Load the replacing font.
-1. Replace the fonts.
-1. Write the modified presentation as a PPTX file.

-The implementation of the above steps is given below.

-{{< gist "aspose-slides" "a1b0b7f99c2b44d84c6d" "Examples-src-main-java-com-aspose-slides-examples-Text-ReplacingFontsExplicitlyInsidePresentation-ReplacingFontsExplicitlyInsidePresentation.java" >}}

 ## **Rule Based Font Substitution**
 To replace the fonts by setting some rules of replacement following steps are used: